HichemTab-tech/JetTreeMark-vscode/README.md

 ## 🛠️ Installation

-### From the Marketplace (coming soon)
+### From the Marketplace

-Once published, you’ll be able to install JetTreeMark directly from the VS Code Extensions view.
+JetTreeMark is now available on the Visual Studio Marketplace!
+Install it directly from VS Code’s Extensions view—just search for **JetTreeMark** and click **Install**.

 ### Manual Installation